Terasology-Archived/WoodCrafting/README.md

 ## Adding Processes

-* Add the process definition under assets/prefabs/processDefinitions.
-Use the preexisting ones as templates.
+* Add the process definition under `assets/prefabs/processDefinitions`.
+Use the pre-existing ones as templates.
-* Add a static variable containing the name of the process in src/main/java/org/terasology/woodCrafting/Woodcrafting.java
+* Add a static variable containing the name of the process in the [`WoodCrafting` class](/src/main/java/org/terasology/woodCrafting/Woodcrafting.java).
-* In src/main/java/org/terasology/woodCrafting/system/RegisterWoodcraftingRecipes.java, add this process to the process factory (registerProcessFactory).
+* Add this process to the process factory by using `registerProcess` in the [`RegisterWoodcraftingRecipes` class](/src/main/java/org/terasology/woodCrafting/system/RegisterWoodcraftingRecipes.java).

 Now, you should be able to use this process in a workstation or recipe.